In This Article

 You will need to find food to fit your nutritional needs.
 In this article I cover a couple common wild edible plants, but you still need protein and iron from fish or animals.

-I have a couple articles on the fundamentals here:
+I have a couple of articles on the fundamentals here: